SeriousGuy888/HATApedia/content/articles/Scammington.md

 The turtles' arrival also pushed out the few remaining villager residents in Scammington.

 This mass migration has also had an impact on the culture of Scammington<sup>[more information needed]</sup>.

+# Notable People
+- [[Birch Nuke]], a villager from Billzoplace, accepted to Scammington for his remarkable scams